Jakobie10/My-Portfolio/projects/cybersecurity/wazuh-security-monitoring/README.md

 The solution uses Wazuh as the central security monitoring platform, collecting and analyzing security events from multiple endpoint systems within the controlled laboratory environment.

-The architecture consists of a **Wazuh Manager**, monitored **Ubuntu and Windows Server endpoints**, and a **Kali Linux testing system** used to generate controlled authentication activity.
+The architecture consists of a Wazuh Manager, monitored Ubuntu and Windows Server endpoints, and a Kali Linux testing system used to generate controlled authentication activity.
 Wazuh agents installed on the monitored endpoints collect relevant security events and forward them to the Wazuh Manager for centralized analysis.

 ### Architecture Flow